Cryorithm/.github/profile/README.md

   <img src="https://avatars.githubusercontent.com/u/168689579?s=400&u=9b678042aec5d95ae7f31fcbd18104d00cf361df&v=4" style="border:10px solid black">
 </p>

-# Cryorithm(TM)
+# Cryorithm™

 ## Hi there 👋

-Welcome to the official GitHub organization for **Cryorithm(TM)**, a pioneering open-source software guild dedicated to revolutionizing the way individuals interact with financial technologies.
+Welcome to the official GitHub organization for **Cryorithm**, a pioneering open-source software guild dedicated to revolutionizing the way individuals interact with financial technologies.
 Dive into our world where modular components meet individual empowerment!

-### 🙋‍♀️ About Cryorithm(TM)
+### 🙋‍♀️ About Cryorithm

 Cryorithm is focused on developing modular components, namely "predictors," for crafting personalized investment strategies.
 Our mission is clear: empower everyone to create their own financial tools while ensuring utmost data privacy and maximizing personal outcomes.
 We foster a collaborative environment built upon shared ownership and contributions from around the globe.

- View the [📜 Organization Charter](https://github.com/Cryorithm/cryorithm-docs/blob/main/organization/charter/README.md) for more detailed information about Cryorithm(TM).
+View the [📜 Organization Charter](https://github.com/Cryorithm/cryorithm-docs/blob/main/organization/charter/README.md) for more detailed information about Cryorithm.

 ### 🏗️ How to Contribute